JuliaQUBO/QUBODrivers.jl/src/drivers/README.md

-# Anneal.jl - QUBO Samplers
+# QUBODrivers.jl - QUBO Samplers

-To setup your own QUBO sampling system, one must implement some `MathOptInterface` and `Anneal` API requirements.
+To setup your own QUBO sampling system, one must implement some `MathOptInterface` and `QUBODrivers` API requirements.

 ## `MathOptInterface`